bettermathematics/bettermathematics.github.io/_sections/start/technical.md

 Git is a system that allows you to keep better track of different versions of your code.
 It is not necessary for most mathematics courses, but is a useful way of backing up your code.
 Through GitHub, you can also showcase any interesting projects to potential employers!

-Git and GitHub are extre useful when you are working on large group projects with people collaborating on different parts of code.
+Git and GitHub are extra useful when you are working on large group projects with people collaborating on different parts of code.

 To get started, read [this introduction blog post by HubSpot](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).